rechsby/FRC-Programming-Guide/src/Java-Fundamentals/Operators-And-Math.md

 9 % 2 // 1
 3 % 3 // 0
 25 % 5 // 0
-// Try this one yourself!
-23 % 6

 ```
 ## Practice
 1. What is the number stored in the `result` variable?